Sweet, juicy pears balance a tangy balsamic vinaigrette in this pear salad recipe. Simple, elegant, and delicious, it's a perfect autumn side dish.

 - Shaved pecorino cheese – It offers a rich, salty contrast to the sweet pears and cranberries.

-- Chopped hazelnuts, walnuts, and pecans – Sure, you could make this salad with just one type of nut, but I couldn’t pick between the Open Nature walnuts, pecans, and hazelnuts!
+- Chopped hazelnuts, walnuts, and pecans – Sure, you could make this salad with just one type of nut, but I couldn’t choose between walnuts, pecans, and hazelnuts!
 Each one has a unique rich, nutty flavor, so I love using all three in this recipe.

 Find the complete recipe with measurements below.